What is the HOW Skill Set?

 And then there are tasks which make future tasks easier.
 These cultivate the environment that make future changes more manageable; they lay the ground for future developments.

 We’re now into the depths of the HOW skill set: implementation.
-You have your tasks and their priorities but now’s the time to plan HOW you are going to make these happen.
+You have your actions and their priorities but now’s the time to plan HOW you are going to make these happen.

 You need to consider time allowance and make sure you don’t overwhelm yourself or your staff.
 The key to implementation is executing and finishing that which you set out to complete.
 If you get all your tasks finished in a week you can always begin on those allotted for the following week.